 For visitors, Washington Street was strikingly different and unique among ethnic neighborhoods.
 The stereotypical differences were often remarked in New York newspapers.
-A strong aroma of Arabic coffee was supplemented by sights of red fez hats, tastes of sweet pastries, and sounds of the Arabic language.
-In this era, many Americans were fascinated by Arab culture, and many traveled to the Holy Land, or the Levant, in order to “walk the land that Jesus once walked.”
-Washington Street contained various Lebanese-Syrian restaurants, shops with Middle Eastern products, and several churches.
+A strong aroma of Arabic coffee was supplemented by sights of red fez hats, tastes of sweet pastries, and signs and sounds in Arabic.
+In this era, many Americans were fascinated by Middle Eastern culture, and many ventured down to Washington Street to get a taste of the Middle East, where restaurants served Syrian food and stores sold exotic products.

 Washington Street also had a major impact on global culture.
-The Linotype typesetting machine was adapted for Arabic print by the brothers Naoum and Salloum Mokarzel for their Al-Huda newspaper (The Guidance), enabling significant growth of the Arabic media and journalism in the Middle East as well as in New York.
-Moreover, many important Arab writers, including Ameen Rihani, Khalil Gibran, and Mikhail Naimy, lived or were active in the neighborhood.
-In 1916, reestablished in 1920, they founded a group called “Pen League,” which had an extremely innovative impact on Arabic literature and introduced Western literary formats and ideas.
+The Linotype typesetting machine was adapted for Arabic print by the brothers Naoum and Salloum Mokarzel for their Al-Hoda newspaper (The Guidance), enabling significant growth of the Arabic media and journalism in the Middle East as well as in New York.
+Moreover, many important Arab writers, including Khalil Gibran, Ilya abu Madi, Mikhail Naimy and Ameen Rihani, and lived or were active in the neighborhood.
+In 1916, reestablished in 1920, they founded a group called “Pen League,” which had an important impact on Arabic literature, introducing Western literary formats and ideas to Arabic writing.

-By the third generation, Lebanese and Syrian Americans were fully integrated and assimilated into the American way of life, and many had spread throughout the country, through the Midwest, the South, and the West.
-However, most had a start of some kind in New York, even if that meant only a temporary stay at a boardinghouse.
-In New York, people gradually started moving out of Washington Street to these neighborhoods in Brooklyn Heights and Atlantic Avenue, and, with restrictive changes to American immigration law in the early 1920s, fewer newer immigrants arrived to replenish the immigrant cohort and maintain the authenticity of Washington Street.
+By the second decade of the twentieth century, Lebanese and Syrian Americans had become fully assimilated into the American way of life, and many had become successful throughout the country.
+With restrictive changes to American immigration law in the early 1920s, fewer newer immigrants arrived to replenish the immigrant cohort and maintain the authenticity of Washington Street.
 Highrise construction in the 1920s and 30s began to break up the tenements and old low-rise businesses, and, in 1946, eviction notices were distributed to the residents of Washington Street for Robert Moses’s plans to construct the Brooklyn Battery Tunnel.
 The later construction of the World Trade Center demolished much that remained and put the nail in the coffin for Washington Street as an ethnic enclave.
 Eventually, Washington Street would be almost fully erased of its physical reminders except for a handful of buildings that activists have been trying to preserve for over a decade.